stlee42/YouTube-Playlist-Duration-bar/README.md

-# YouTube Playlist Duration bar
+# YouTube Playlist Length & Progress Bar
 This is a Chrome/Firefox extension to display a progress bar showing playlist progress and duration.

+### Bug that made the extension inoperable in light mode has been fixed

 # Description
 This extension calculate and display the progress and duration of YouTube playlist when watching video in playlist or viewing playlist.